USA Center for Healthy Communities Research Core

 Meetings

 HDRG meets monthly at 1p.m. on the 3rd Friday of each month throughout the academic year.
 These meetings are open to all who are interested to working to reduce health disparities in our community.
-Browse the minutes from past meetings.
 Read blog articles reporting on HDRG meetings.
 For more information please contact Dr. Martha Arrieta.

 Health Disparities Research Group May 2017 Meeting